How shipping discounts work

 You can't specify different discounts for different services.
 The domestic discount rate applies to shipments to Alaska, Hawaii, US Protectorates, and APO or FPO addresses.

-Here's how to set up eBay-negotiated rates:
+To set up eBay-negotiated rates:

 - On the shipping rate preferences - opens in new window or tab page, select Offer cheaper online/discounted shipping rates for your listings.